-The electrical circuit of the engine management system is given at the end of the book.
+The electrical diagram of the engine control system is given at the end of the book.

-Warnings: Before removing any ECM components, disconnect the wire from the «minus» battery.
+Warnings: Before removing any ECM components, disconnect the negative battery cable.

-Do not start the engine if the cable lugs on the battery are loose.
+Do not start the engine if the battery cable terminals are not tightly tightened.

 Never disconnect the battery from the vehicle's electrical system while the engine is running.

-When charging the battery, disconnect it from the car's on-board network.
+When charging the battery, disconnect it from the vehicle's electrical system.

-Do not expose the electronic control unit (ECU) temperature above 65°C in working condition and above 80°C in non-working condition (e.g. in a drying chamber).
+Do not expose the electronic control unit (ECU) to temperatures above 65°C when operating and above 80°C when not operating (for example, in a drying chamber).
 If this temperature is exceeded, the ECU must be removed from the vehicle.

-Do not disconnect or connect the wiring harness connectors to the ECU while the ignition is on.
+Do not disconnect or connect the wiring harness connectors to the ECU with the ignition on.

-Disconnect the wires from the battery and the wire connectors from the ECU before arc welding on the vehicle.
-Perform all voltage measurements with a digital voltmeter with an internal resistance of at least 10 MΩ.
+Before performing arc welding on a vehicle, disconnect the wires from the battery and the wire connectors from the ECU.
+Perform all voltage measurements with a digital voltmeter with an internal resistance of at least 10 MOhm.

-The amount of fuel supplied by the injectors is regulated by an electrical pulse signal from the ECU It monitors the engine condition data, calculates the fuel demand and determines the required duration of fuel supply by the injectors (pulse duration - duty cycle).
-To increase the amount of fuel supplied, the ECU increases the pulse duration, and to reduce the fuel supply, it shortens
+The amount of fuel supplied by the injectors is regulated by an electrical pulse signal from the ECU.
+It monitors engine condition data, calculates fuel requirements and determines the required duration of fuel supply by the injectors (pulse duration - duty cycle).
+To increase the amount of fuel supplied, the ECU increases the pulse duration, and to reduce the fuel supply, it shortens it

-The ECU evaluates the results of its calculations and commands, remembers the modes of recent operation and acts in accordance with them. «self-learning» or adaptation of the ECU is a continuous process, but the corresponding settings are stored in the RAM of the electronic unit until the first power off of the ECU.
+The ECU evaluates the results of its calculations and commands, remembers the modes of recent operation and acts in accordance with them.
+"Self-learning" or adaptation of the ECU is a continuous process, but the corresponding settings are saved in the RAM of the electronic unit until the first power-off of the ECU.

 The ECU controls the fuel supply either synchronously, i.e. at a certain position of the crankshaft, or asynchronously, i.e. independently or without synchronization with the rotation of the crankshaft.
-Synchronous fuel injection is the most commonly used mode.
+Synchronous fuel injection is the most frequently used mode.
 Asynchronous fuel injection is used mainly in the engine start mode.
-The ECU turns on the injectors in series.
-Each of the nozzles is activated every 720°of crankshaft rotation.
-This method allows you to more accurately dose the fuel into the cylinders and reduce the level of toxicity of exhaust gases.
+The ECU switches on the injectors sequentially.
+Each of the injectors is switched on every 720° of crankshaft rotation.
+This method allows for more accurate dosing of fuel to the cylinders and a reduction in the toxicity of exhaust gases.

-The amount of fuel supplied is determined by the state of the engine, i.e. its mode of operation.
+The amount of fuel supplied is determined by the engine condition, i.e. its operating mode.
 These modes are provided by the ECU and are described below.

-When the crankshaft of the engine begins to scroll with the starter, the first pulse from the crankshaft position sensor causes a pulse from the ECU to turn on all the injectors at once, which allows you to accelerate the start of the engine.
+When the engine crankshaft begins to rotate with the starter, the first pulse from the crankshaft position sensor causes a pulse from the ECU to turn on all injectors at once, which allows the engine to start faster.

-Initial fuel injection occurs each time the engine is started.
+The initial fuel injection occurs each time the engine is started.
 The duration of the injection pulse depends on the temperature.
-On a cold engine, the injection pulse increases to increase the amount of fuel; on a warm engine, the pulse duration decreases.
+On a cold engine, the injection pulse increases to increase the amount of fuel, on a warm engine, the pulse duration decreases.
 After the initial injection, the ECU switches to the appropriate injector control mode.

 Start mode.
-When the ignition is turned on, the ECU activates the fuel pump relay, which pressurizes the fuel supply line to the fuel rail.
+When the ignition is turned on, the ECU switches on the fuel pump relay, which creates pressure in the fuel supply line to the fuel rail.

 The ECU checks the signal from the coolant temperature sensor and determines the amount of fuel and air required for starting.

-When the engine crankshaft starts to crank, the ECU generates a phased pulse to turn on the injectors, the duration of which depends on the signals from the coolant temperature sensor.
-On a cold engine, the pulse duration is longer (to increase the amount of fuel supplied), and on warm - less.
+When the engine crankshaft starts to turn, the ECU generates a phased pulse to turn on the injectors, the duration of which depends on the signals from the coolant temperature sensor.
+On a cold engine, the pulse duration is longer (to increase the amount of fuel supplied), and when warmed up - less.

-The ECU monitors sudden changes in throttle position (throttle position sensor signal), as well as behind the signal of the absolute pressure sensor and provides the supply of additional fuel by increasing the duration of the injection pulse.
-Acceleration rich mode is only used for transient fuel control (when moving the throttle).
+The ECU monitors sudden changes in the throttle position (by signal from the throttle position sensor), as well as the absolute pressure sensor signal and provides additional fuel supply by increasing the injection pulse duration.
+The enrichment mode during acceleration is used only to control fuel supply in transient conditions (when moving the throttle valve).

-When braking with the engine in gear and clutch engaged, the ECU may completely shut off the fuel injection pulses for short periods of time.
-Turning off and on the fuel supply in this mode occurs when certain conditions are created for the coolant temperature, crankshaft speed, vehicle speed and throttle opening angle.
+When braking with the engine with the gear and clutch engaged, the ECU can completely disable the fuel injection pulses for short periods of time.
+The fuel supply is switched off and on in this mode when certain conditions are created for the coolant temperature, crankshaft speed, vehicle speed, and throttle opening angle.

 Supply voltage compensation

-If the supply voltage drops, the ignition system may produce a weak spark and mechanical movement «discoveries» injectors may take longer.
-The ECU compensates for this by increasing the energy storage time in the ignition coils and the duration of the injection pulse.
+When the supply voltage drops, the ignition system may produce a weak spark and the mechanical movement of "opening" the injector may take longer.
+The ECU compensates for this by increasing the energy accumulation time in the ignition coils and the duration of the injection pulse.

-Accordingly, with increasing battery voltage (or voltage in the vehicle's on-board network) The ECU reduces the energy storage time in the ignition coils and the duration of the injection.
+Accordingly, when the battery voltage increases (or voltage in the vehicle's on-board network) The ECU reduces the energy accumulation time in the ignition coils and the injection duration.

-When the engine is stopped (off ignition) fuel is not supplied by the nozzle, thus eliminating spontaneous ignition of the mixture in an overheated engine.
-In addition, no pulses are sent to open the injectors if the ECU does not receive reference pulses from the crankshaft position sensor, i.e. this means the engine is not running.
+When the engine stops (ignition off) the fuel is not supplied by the injector, thus eliminating spontaneous ignition of the mixture in an overheated engine.
+In addition, pulses to open the injectors are not supplied if the ECU does not receive reference pulses from the crankshaft position sensor, i.e. this means that the engine is not running.

-The fuel supply is also cut off when the maximum permissible engine speed is exceeded to protect the engine from operating at unacceptably high speeds.
+The fuel supply is also cut off when the maximum permissible engine crankshaft speed is exceeded to protect the engine from running at unacceptably high speeds.

 Electronic control unit

-Electronic control unit (ECU, controller) engine is located in the central part of the air intake box and is the control center of the electronic engine control system.
-It continuously processes information from various sensors and manages systems that affect exhaust emissions and vehicle performance.
+Electronic control unit (ECU, controller) the engine is located in the central part of the air intake box and is the control center of the electronic engine management system.
+It continuously processes information from various sensors and controls systems that affect the toxicity of exhaust gases and the vehicle's performance.

 - camshaft position;